the Southern "Capital" of Kazakhstan

 Trolleybus, slow and calm they operate in the same base as the buses.
 They drive along the main streets of the city.

-About 20-minute drive from Almaty and you can easily access mountains, lakes and even deserts.
+Almaty region offers a lot of sights, destinations and attractions and you can easily access mountains, lakes and even deserts.
 Almaty is perfect basecamp city for outdoor recreation lovers for day trips or a little longer trips in the Almaty region.